AlineQuadros/blog/_posts/2019-01-26-network-analysis-bacterial-communities.md

 <img src="/blog/assets/images/net1.png">

 The black lines indicate a strong association (Spearman correlation coefficient > 0.8), whereas the red lines indicate a strong negative association, i.e., groups of organisms that rarely co-occurred in a sample.
-Figure produced using Gephi (see below).

 To build this visualization I used <a href="https://gephi.org/">GEPHI</a>, and *I highly recommend it*.
 Although there are packages that enable the visualization of networks inside R (and take my word, I tried all of them before adopting Gephi), none of them can produce figures as above in less than a few minutes and with minimum configuration.